 At that time, I was thinking that the causes of all the issues must be found, otherwise similar projects can not be done in the future.
 Then, I held a meeting with test department, development department and all team members to discuss the issues.
 At last, we found the cause!

 First, for the issue of “bugs appearing regularly and repeatedly”.
 Each time the developers had encountered the issue, they simply repaired the bugs but did not produce any summarized documentation to inform other members.
-As a result, when we summarized lesson learned at the end of the project, we could not see any documented information about those bugs.
-Then, the bugs appeared in the process of next similar project, and affected the quality of deliverable.
+As a result, when we summarized the lesson learned at the end of the project, we could not see any documented information about those bugs.
+Then, the bugs appeared in the process of the next similar project and affected the quality of deliverables.

 There are more issues like the above-mentioned issues.
-And I believed that many project managers have also had the same feeling and experience: why the same issues keep appearing?
-And why the so-called high efficiency method could not be applied in all projects?
+And I believed that many project managers have also had the same feeling and experience: why do the same issues keep appearing?
+And why the so-called high-efficiency method could not be applied in all projects?

 3 Knowledge transfer can solve it!

 1. The precondition of achieving knowledge transfer is to form a culture of processed and standardized summarizing and sharing in the organization.